The Dyrt Trip Planner

 user testing & iteration

-As soon as we had functional wireframes, I built an interactive prototype and ran moderated usability tests with users.
+As soon our brainstorming began resulting in viable wireframes, I built an interactive prototype and ran moderated usability tests with users.
 Through three rounds of iteration, we refined the UI, clarified the user flow, and prioritized features based on feedback.

 Once development began, we continued testing in our staging environment to fine-tune data integration and user interactions.